shakebugs/shake-docs/docs/flutter/configuration-and-data/activity-history.md

 ### Notifications

-On iOS, notifications are tracked automatically and require no additional setup.
+On *iOS*, notifications are tracked automatically and require no additional setup.

-Android requires notifications permission in the settings to track notifications.
+*Android* requires notifications permission in the settings to track notifications.
 Use the following code snippet to show notification settings screen to the user:

 ```dart title="main.dart"